 Children's Division: This division focuses on children in need or have been through trauma.

+.
 We provide school supplies for needy children.
-Our volunteers can drop of school supplies to reach children in their area.

 We provide clothing, bottles, blankets, and other needed items to crisis pregnancy centers who provide items to young moms.They offer these items so mom can have important and essential items to care for their baby.